syncfusion-content/javascript-docs/js/Schedule/resources.md

 ## Data Binding

-The resources data can be bound to the Schedule control through the **resourceSettings** option available within the **resources** property.
+The resource data can be bound to the Schedule control through the **resourceSettings** options available within the **resources** property.
 The data-binding can be done either using JSON object collection or DataManager ([ej.DataManager](/js/datamanager/overview)) instance which contains the resources related data.

 ### JSON Data

-**Example**: To set the resource data using array of **JSON** object collection
+**Example**: To set the resource data with array of **JSON** object collection

 {% highlight html %}